-The assessment identified 71 noise sensitive locations (Protected Premises and Facilities, PPFs) within 100 m of the Project and have calculated the likely change in traffic noise levels as result of the Project for a future design year of 2038.
+The assessment identified 323 noise sensitive locations (Protected Premises and Facilities, PPFs) within 100 metres of the Project and has calculated the likely change in traffic noise levels as a result of the Project for a future design year of 2038.
 The change in noise level as a result of the Project does not trigger the "altered road" criteria set out in NZS 6806, and no specific noise mitigation is required to be considered under the Standard.
+We note, that as part of the proposed design, the overpass will feature a minimum 1 metre high concrete safety barrier on both sides of the bridge that will also serve as an effective noise barrier.

-For the majority of PPFs there will be no significant change in traffic noise level (less than ±2dB) due to the Project implementation.
-Approximately 6 PPFs in the vicinity of Dunns Crossing Rd will experience a "just noticeable" to "noticeable" reduction in traffic noise levels which is considered a minor positive effect.
+For the majority of PPFs, there will be no significant change in traffic noise level (less than ±2dB) due to the Project implementation, resulting in a negligible change in traffic noise effects.